St James's Place shares fall on net inflows, election caution

 The company, which also provides a range of services through its Partnership network of financial advisers, has benefited from government reforms giving individuals more tax-free savings and freedom over how to use their pension pots.

-Net quarterly inflows rose 9 percent from a year earlier to 1.3 billion pounds, but came in slightly below the 1.4 billion at the top of a forecast range in a company-supplied poll.
+Net quarterly inflows rose 9 percent from a year earlier to 1.3 billion pounds ($1.98 billion), but came in slightly below the 1.4 billion at the top of a forecast range in a company-supplied poll.

 "Net inflow slightly lower - being sold on this," said one trader.